Oklahoma Ice Storm HVAC Prep | Before, During & After

 5

-After the Storm, System Check
+After the Storm, Equipment Check

 • Check that the condensate drain has thawed and is flowing freely